0x1eef/ryo.rb/README.md

 and
 [Ryo::BasicObject.from](https://0x1eef.github.io/x/ryo.rb/Ryo/BasicObject.html#from-class_method).

-The following example demonstrates how to transform a custom object that implements `#each_pair` into a Ryo object:
+The following example demonstrates how to turn a custom object that implements `#each_pair` into a Ryo object:

 ``` ruby